-Between your normal routine and work, life can become quite boring and tiresome.
-That is why you should take a vacation to the phenomenal places Costa Rica offers.
-However, you need to know a few things before getting ready for your trip.
+Life can become boring and tiresome between your normal routine and work.
+That is why you should vacation to the phenomenal places Costa Rica offers.
+However, you must know a few things before preparing for your trip.
 These are the things that will determine your Costa Rica travel experience.
-And since we wish you the trip of your lifetime, below, we have highlighted a few things that you need to pay attention to before you actually visit Costa Rica.
+And since we wish you the trip of your lifetime, below, we have highlighted a few things that you need to pay attention to before you visit Costa Rica.

 26 Tips for Costa Rica Travel